savob/savobajic.ca/content/projects/personal/esc/esc-v4.md

 <figure>
 <img src="/images/esc-v4-figure-21-6.png">
-<figcaption>Fig. 12 - An graph explaining the operation of periodic interrupts.
+<figcaption>An graph explaining the operation of periodic interrupts.
 Figure 21-3 in the datasheet.</figcaption>
 </figure>

 By constantly alternating between these two modes I should be reliably commutating the motor.
 I prepared a little chart to